 MD7002 - all students complete the sessions on Health and Safety, and experimental design.
 They then complete a creatinine assay – exploring issues of replication, sensitivity, specificity, recovery and sample storage.
 An ELISA optimisation is completed before analysing CRP concentrations from blood samples and looking at confounding factors.
 Methods for identifying microorganisms using differential growth media, ATP-based assays and PCR will complete the module.
 Students would also be provided with data from other blood ELISA assays and flow cytometry to enable discussion of a series of case studies.

 MD7069 – students with a greater interest with more clinical aspects of the course would be offered this module which addresses the evidence base for clinical assessment, history taking and the operation of the clinical team.

 MD7003 – the lectures and seminars look at a number of different disease processes.
 These are delivered by a group of staff – clinical researchers and physicians – and are intended to allow students access to problems/issues that need to be considered when looking at any clinical condition.
 The students are asked to discuss the production of a book that they are to produce.
 They need to discuss the structure of the book, linking themes and presentation of each chapter.
 Their assignment is the production of these individual chapters.

-MD7100 – is the opportunity for the students to integrate what they have learnt during the year and complete a research project in a gastroenterology area.
+MD7100 – is the opportunity for the students to integrate what they have learnt during the year and complete a research project in a diabetes area.
 The module is assessed by the production of 2 publishable papers – the first a review in the subject area and the second reporting their experimental data.